 However, I’m happy to guide you towards fee-only financial advisors in India who work without commissions.
 I strongly recommend commission-free advisors since they’ve consciously chosen to stay away from the lure of kickbacks, despite those being highly lucrative.

-You’ll find a full list of such advisors on my blog post here.
+You’ll find a full list of such advisors here.

 On other books and investment ideas